Shooting Stars (Singaporean TV series): Episode 6

 Daphne has a fear of singing in front of crowds.
-Her mother, Mavis, on the other hand, is an ex-karaoke champion who grabs every chance to showcase her daughter's talent.

-Mavis is unable to resist the opportunity to compete when she hears that her rival, Eileen, has signed her daughter, Evangelina (played by Michelle Ng), up for the annual Karaoke competition.

-Mavis declares to her family that she has signed Daphne up as well.
+Her mother, Mavis, on the other hand, is a former karaoke champion who takes every chance to showcase her daughter's talent.
+Mavis is unable to resist the opportunity to compete when she hears that her rival, Eileen, has signed up her daughter, Evangelina, for an annual karaoke competition.
+Mavis declares to her family that she has signed up Daphne as well.
 Agitated, Daphne quarrels with her.

-At school, Daphne confides in her best friend, Ethan.
+At school, she confides in her best friend, Ethan.
 He advises her to stop letting her fear conquer her mind.

-When Daphne's mother resorts to emotional blackmail, Daphne gives in.
+When Mavis resorts to emotional blackmail, Daphne gives in.
 Unable to turn back to Ethan, she seeks George's help.
 He encourages her to think of someone special when she gets stage fright.
 On the day of the competition, Daphne almost backs out when faced with the garish ball gown Mavis wants her to wear.
 After much encouragement and support from her father, however, she plucks up the courage to carry on.

-Daphne is surprised to see Ethan at the competition.
-The two patch up.

-A blackout occurs just as Daphne is about to sing and she panics.
+The power goes out just as Daphne is about to sing, and she panics.
 Thankfully, Ethan is there to pass her a guitar and reassure her.
 Recalling George's advice, she sings beautifully.

 Episode 7

-Olinda is a young adult struggling with her identity and the problems with stereotyping.
-Her life changes when her childhood Prince Charming, Jack, returns from Australia to visit her.
+Olinda is a young adult struggling with her identity.
+Her life changes when her childhood crush, Jack, returns from Australia to visit her.
 Olinda recalls how she is always pressured to look as good as her sister, Celia.

-At dinner, Robert, the father, instructs both daughters to help out at his cake shop for that week.
-Both of them are reluctant but are given no choice.
+At dinner, her father, Robert, instructs both daughters to help out at his cake shop that week.
+Both are reluctant but are given no choice.
 To the girls' surprise, the baker, Nakata, is an attractive Japanese man.
-Olinda starts fantasizing about Nakata in various romantic scenarios.
+Olinda starts fantasizing about him in various romantic scenarios.
 Jack asks Celia out on a date and confesses his love for Olinda.
-Celia agrees to play cupid.
+Celia agrees to play matchmaker.
 Celia tells Olinda that Jack is leaving the country.
 Meanwhile, Jack arrives with flowers and a new image.
 He overhears Olinda saying she will never fall for a wimp like him.

 Episode 8

 Olinda realizes Jack has overheard her.
 She wallows in self-pity, until her mother encourages her to make the first move and apologize.
 Feeling helpless after nightmares of Jack leaving, Olinda seeks help from George.
 Finally, she expresses her feelings for Jack through singing.
 The two reconcile and make an appointment for a date.

-The couple tries to have dinner at a posh restaurant.
+The couple tries to have dinner at an expensive restaurant.
 However, they can't bear the stiff atmosphere and decide to take it easy and revert to their everyday, casual style.
 At the end of a lovely evening, they kiss goodnight like shy teenagers.
 Olinda comes back to class a new and recharged person.
-Everyone is glad - most of all, herself.